Do You Know How to Do Watercolor Whites?

 Watercolor paint may be scratched off to expose the white paper.The paint may be scratched off.

-Caution, don't use sharp tools on paper to prevent tearing the paper.
-Less abrasive tools like an old credit card can be used to scrape out areas without damaging the paper.
+Be careful of using sharp tools on paper to prevent tearing the it.
+Less abrasive tools like an old credit card can be used to scrape without damaging the paper.

 After removing the dry masking, the highlights were painted according to their surrounding colors, pale violet, light green, etc.